distributeaid/toolbox/README.md

 ------------------------------------------------------------
   - Incorrect development folder permissions, run: `chmod -R +x development/`
   - Try not to have PostgreSQL running locally (potential conflict issues)
+  - To log into db to look at seeded tables run "psql -U toolbox -d toolbox_dev" while in the container

 Development